Programmatic Advertising vs Direct Buying

 Programmatic direct buying has its advantages.
 There can be programmatic guaranteed trading, where the advertiser knows exactly what advertisements are going to be running as well as when and where.
 They know what the exact cost will be.
 Sometimes ad slot publishers don’t put their most desirable slots up for RTB, and the only way an advertiser can get them is through direct buying.
 If an advertiser is keen on appearing on a specific medium, direct buying can assure that spot is being filled.

-Advertisers have limited control with programmatic direct buying.
+Advertisers have limited control over programmatic direct buying.
 In some cases, in order to be placed on a specific medium an advertiser must make a separate purchase for each ad to appear.
 And in other cases, it is hard to modify ads once they start to run.
-For instance, an advertiser may submit their ad campaign through RTB that provides feedback to tweak the campaign for better effectiveness.
-Advertiser’s may consider programmatic direct buying just not as fast or as flexible as programmatic RTB by having to go through a publisher to adjust.
+For instance, an advertiser may submit their ad campaign through RTB which provides feedback to tweak the campaign for better effectiveness.
+Advertisers may consider programmatic direct buying just not as fast or as flexible as programmatic RTB by having to go through a publisher to adjust.

 What’s the difference between programmatic direct vs programmatic guaranteed?
 The terms are often used interchangeably, but there is a slight distinction.
 In programmatic guaranteed vs direct, programmatic direct can be non-guaranteed as well as guaranteed.

 Guaranteed or not, programmatic overall has endless advantages over traditional person-to-person direct buying.
 Programmatic is the best way to collect the most effective insights in the smallest amount of time.
 It’s quicker and creates ease for advertisers to rely on technologies to work automatically.